Homeowner and Host Tips

 Outdoor amenities are a definite plus, especially if you are managing rentals in coastal areas or with picturesque scenery.
 In these circumstances, you might want to consider also including water toys, life jackets, and umbrellas among your stored items.

-For vacation rentals located in colder or mountainous areas, you could also include bear spray and blankets for guests to wrap up in.
+For vacation rentals located in colder or mountainous areas, you also could include bear spray and blankets for guests.

 Miscellaneous

 While stocking your vacation rental inventory, the goal is to accommodate your guests as best as possible.
 Depending on your listing, it might be advantageous to include items that cater to pet owners and family needs.
-Here are some details that will make your guests want to leave five-star reviews after their stay:
+Here are some details that may prompt your guests to leave five-star reviews after their stay:

 To better accommodate your furry guests, be sure to include: